ArtDemocrat/MEV-Theft-Loss-Report/README.md

 The second case of revenue loss for the RP protocol is driven by validators which do not choose maximize the MEV rewards made available to them by the Ethereum MEV supply chain.
 This happens when a RP validator does not register with any MEV relayer and produces so called "vanilla blocks".
 These blocks don't follow the transaction-ordering reward-maximizing logic which MEV searchers, builders, and relayers pass on to validators.
 For the purpose of this analysis, vanilla blocks were quantified based on the slots where no `mev_reward_relay` data was registered for a slot.
 Based on this logic, we can conclude the following:

 - Vanilla blocks have been proposed by RP validators in 6,651 slots since the grace period ended (3,3k SP operators and 3,3k non-opted-in operators).
 - This leads to a total loss revenue of 620.4 ETH for RP (280.6 ETH loss for the SP, and 339.8 loss for rETH holders).
 This would represent a 5 basis point ("bps" - i.e. if APR is 1%, it would increase to 1.05%) APR improvement on the current 1.12M ETH staked in the beacon chain by RP (Status 2024-03-18, [source](https://dune.com/drworm/rocketpool)).
-The amount of ETH loss in the APR calculation corresponds to a timeframe larger than 12 months (i.e the grace period ended in November 2022).
-Therefore, the APR loss calculation is only indicative and aims to give a sense of the magnitude of the APR loss RP faces on this front.
+The amount of ETH loss in the APR calculation corresponds to a timeframe larger than 12 months (i.e the grace period ended in November 2022, and slot 8.5M took place on Feb.
+25th, 2024).
+Therefore, since it is not not accurate, the APR loss calculation simply aims to give a sense of the magnitude of the APR loss RP faces on this front.
 - There is a second level loss which comes from accepting an MEV bid which is lower than the max_bid registerd for a validator in a particular slot.
 This can be due to several reasons which typically cannot be influenced by RP (such as a validator avoiding unregulated relayers, see details [here](https://docs.rocketpool.net/guides/node/mev#block-builders-and-relays)).
 However, it is worth noting that if we simply observe the sum of mev_reward captured by RP validators in the analyzed period (9,997.4 ETH) and compare it with the sum of max_bids which could have theoretically been captured by RP validators (11.729.0 ETH), capturing that difference (1.731,6 ETH) would derive on a 15bps APR improvement on RP's current staked capital.
+Here again, the timelines observed are longer than 12 months, and the APR calculation is shared purely for illustrative purposes.

-In case we are overlooking drivers which are actionable by RP in order to close the gap of MEV capture vs the theoretical maximum, we would appreciate the community's input on this in this research's retroactive grant posted in the RP [governance forum](XXXX).
-Here again, the timelines observed are longer than 12 months, but the APR calculation is done for illustrative purposes.
+Regarding the last bullet piont, in case we overlooked drivers which could be actionable by by the RP protocol in order to close the gap of MEV capture vs the theoretical maximum, we would appreciate the community's input on this in this research's retroactive grant posted in the RP [governance forum](XXXX).

 In order to visually represent the loss driven by vanilla blocks we present the chart below which plots the distribution of the 6,651 slots where vanilla blocks were proposed by RP validators.
 We see a random distribution which tends to become less prevalent towards recent slots (potentially due to the protocol moving MEV Capture Phase 2 "Opt-out" after November 2022).
 One recommendation of this report is to move to MEV capture Phase 3 "Required" as soon as possible, in order to minimize the losses aforementioned losses due to vanilla block proposals.
 The selection of regulated vs non-regulated relayer usage should continue to be defined entirely, needless to say, by each node operator's preferences.